simbricks/simbricks/README.md

     * `for write: echo a | dd of=/sys/bus/pci/devices/0000\:00\:03.0/resource2 bs=1 seek=64 count=1`

 ## Running Gem5

+*These instructions apply only if you want to build and run gem5 separately and are not necessary if built with `make external` and run with our experiments scripts.*

 1. Clone from here: `git@github.com:nicklijl/gem5.git`
 2. Build with: `scons build/X86/gem5.opt -jX` (with `X` set to # cores)
 3. `echo -1 | sudo tee /proc/sys/kernel/perf_event_paranoid`